gbdev/pandocs/src/Tile_Maps.md

 (See [WX and WY](<#FF4A–FF4B — WY, WX: Window Y position, X position plus 7>) for the definition of "Window visibility".)

-::: tip Window Internal Line Counter
+:::tip Window Internal Line Counter

 The window keeps an internal line counter that's functionally similar to `LY`, and increments alongside it.
 However, it only gets incremented when the window is visible, as described [here](<#FF4A–FF4B — WY, WX: Window Y position, X position plus 7>).